thindil/www.laeran.pl/linuxada/debian_tutorial.md

      in a selected directory, it reads configuration file (if exists) for selected directory for aliases.

+**Notice:** Also here, each new line should start with one space.
+This informs the build system that it is continuation of the previous line.

 Now, save the **control** file and let's move to the next.
 More information about the fields in the file you can find [here](https://www.debian.org/doc/debian-policy/ch-controlfields.html).